FelixKoulischer/FBG_using_edm2/README.md

 This repository is a fork of the edm2 directory [1,2] (available at https://github.com/NVlabs/edm2/tree/main).
 All credit for this repository goes to: NVIDIA CORPORATION & AFFILIATES. <br>

 The only modification is the "generate_imges_FBG.py" file which is designed as a flexible placeholder for the "generate_images.py" file present in the original repository. <br>

 Currently the repsitory conains all the files required for the reproduction of the results in the context of class-conditional generation.
 A notebook compatible with Stable Diffusion will soon be added.

 ## Main changes of the repository

 The main modifications made to the "generate_images_FBG.py" from the "generate_images.py" file are the following:

- - The "update_log_posterior" function, which is essential for the working of FBG, is added
+ - The "update_log_posterior" function, which is essential for the working of FBG, is added inside the edm sampler

  - The functions for the relevant hyperparameters required for FBG, in particluar how tau and delta depend on pi t_0 and t_1, are added
-       IMPORTANT: If tau (temp) and delta (offset) are explicitly specified this overrides the functions (i.e. t_0 and t_1 become irrelevant)
+       **IMPORTANT:** If tau (temp) and delta (offset) are explicitly specified this overrides the functions (i.e. t_0 and t_1 become irrelevant)

- - Three distinct guidance methods are implemented: 'CFG'[3], 'LIG'[4] and 'FBG' Two hybrid methods are also added: 'Hybrid_CFG_FBG' and 'Hybrid_CFG_LIG'  (Make sure to add all relevant hyperparameters when using these)
+ - Three distinct guidance methods are implemented: 'CFG'[3], 'LIG'[4] and 'FBG' Two hybrid methods are also added: 'Hybrid_CFG_FBG' and 'Hybrid_LIG_FBG'  (Make sure to add all relevant hyperparameters when using these)
+   '''
+   # Choose your guidance type: ['CFG', 'LIG', 'FBG', 'Hybrid_CFG_FBG', 'Hybrid_LIG_FBG']
+   --guidance_type 'CFG' # For example
+   '''

- - Three distinct sampling schemes are implemented: 'Stochastic', '1st_order_Euler' and '2nd_order_Heun' The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2]
+ - Three distinct sampling schemes are implemented: 'Stochastic', '1st_order_Euler' and '2nd_order_Heun' The first follows from a sampling of the backward markov chain, while the two latter follow from the PFODE The PFODE methods are implemented standardly: so no added stochastic noise as present in the original file: see [1,2,5]
+   '''
+   # Choose your sampling type: ['stochastic', '1st_order_Euler', '2nd_order_Heun']
+   --sampling_type 'stochastic' # For example
+   '''

  - The presets are modified to avoid the use of Autoguidance (allthough our FBG scheme can easily be reformulated to work as such):
-       Instead of --preset 'edm2-img512-guid-fid-xs' => we simply redefine --preset 'edm2-img512-xs' These are defined using the FID optimized learned models.
+       These are defined using the FID optimized learned models.
+   '''
+   # Choose your preset network: 'edm2-img512-xs/s/m/l/xl'
+   --preset 'edm2-img512-xs'  # For example.
+This corresponds to --preset edm2-img512-xs-fid in the original repository without Autoguidance
+   '''

  - A print_guidance_scale command that prints the guidance scales during inference is also implemented.
 (Only to be used when debugging/analysing the code)
        To print the guidance scales through inference simply add --print_guidance_scales to your desired run
+   '''
+   # If you want to print the dynamic guidance scale values
+   --print_gudiance_scales
+   '''

 ## Useful commands to test out different guidance schemes